The History Behind Halloween

 In order of spending, we spend the most on costumes, followed by decorations and candy.

-Chocolate tends to be the most popular candy “treats” handed out, and includes bars and other candies like Hersey Kisses.
+Chocolate tends to be the most popular candy “treat” handed out, including bars and other candies like Hersey Kisses.
 The least popular are home-baked items and fruit.
+That could be that parents are concerned with what the kids bring home to eat.

-We haven’t ever done it, but around 30 million people actually dress up their pets for Halloween.
-Those costumes include characters like a superhero, a hot dog, and even pumpkins.
+We haven’t ever done it, but around 30 million people dress up their pets for Halloween.
+Those costumes include characters like superheroes, hot dogs, and pumpkins.

-We’ll spend a staggering $8.8 billion each year during the Halloween season to make it a memorable time of year.
+We spend a staggering $8.8 billion each year on Halloween to make it memorable.

 Final Word

 Holidays are something we all look forward to, no matter what time of year.
-I’ve always said that time goes by so much slower for kids as they grow up because they are constantly waiting for the next holiday to come around.
-With all the negativity in the world today, let’s make this Halloween especially fun and exciting by cooking special meals, be generous with our treats, and plan dinners and other special occasions with those we love.
+I’ve always said that time goes by so much slower for kids as they grow up because they are constantly waiting for the next holiday.
+With all the negativity in the world today, let’s make this Halloween fun and exciting by cooking special meals, being generous with our treats, and planning dinners and other special occasions with those we love.
 May God bless this world.
 Linda

 Copyright Images: Halloween Pumpkins Depositphotos_74069859_S